l0wigh/Fluorite/EVO2.md

 - [ ] Add Organizer back !

 # BUG
-- [ ] Some swallowed windows will not be resized properly
-    - Maybe force another xmoveresize or something like that
-    - Test it with Zed
 - [ ] Centered layout needs to have more horizontal gaps space between windows in columns
 - [ ] Find a way to verify certains values
     - fl_hdn